HomeStudiosDIY/Proxmox/README.md

 ## Proxmox

 #### Overview

 Proxmox delivers powerful, enterprise-grade solutions with full access to all functionality for everyone - highly reliable and secure.
 The software-defined and open platforms are easy to deploy, manage and budget for.

 + https://www.proxmox.com/en/

 #### Guides

 If you want to start you new Smart Home and set the foundations Proxmox will allow you to start small but also have the capability to easily expand and add more complicated software.
 The link below will take you to all the guides starting with how to install Proxmox.
 The first component you will need if you are going to full my guides on how to install some other stuff like Home Assistant and more.
-You will also find more advanced guides like GPU passthroo and more.
+You will also find more advanced guides like GPU pasthroo and more.